-G Disabled persons parking should be provided for new residential developments.
-Residential development proposals delivering ten or more units must, as a minimum:

-1) ensure that for three per cent of dwellings, at least one designated disabled persons parking bay is available from the outset

-2) demonstrate on plan and as part of the Parking Design and Management Plan, how an additional seven per cent of dwellings could be provided with a designated disabled persons parking space in future upon request.
+- G Disabled persons parking should be provided for new residential developments.
+Residential development proposals delivering ten or more units must, as a minimum: - 1) ensure that for three per cent of dwellings, at least one designated disabled persons parking bay is available from the outset - 2) demonstrate on plan and as part of the Parking Design and Management Plan, how an additional seven per cent of dwellings could be provided with a designated disabled persons parking space in future upon request.
 This should be provided as soon as existing provision is shown to be insufficient.

-Therefore, the emerging London Plan requires Outer London Boroughs at PTAL 2 to have up to one car parking Space per dwelling and three % designated disabled which for this proposal would require 20 spaces and 1 Disabled at outset but capability for 2 disabled bays in future.
+Therefore, the emerging London Plan requires Outer London Boroughs at PTAL 2 to have up to one car parking Space per dwelling and three % designated disabled which for this proposal would require at least 19 spaces and capability for 2 disabled bays (1 from the outset).

-The proposal has only 10 bays in total and therefore this proposal is significantly deficient in parking provision and should therefore be refused on grounds that overspill parking will contribute to congestion in surrounding residential streets.
+The proposal has only 10 bays (2 of which are allocated disabled) in total and therefore this proposal is significantly deficient in parking provision and should therefore be refused on grounds that overspill parking will contribute to congestion in surrounding residential streets.

-Heritage and Culture

-Policy HC7 Protecting public houses
+Heritage and Culture Policy HC7 Protecting public houses